-- To work to the best of their abilities - To treat other pupils and staff members with respect - In class, make it possible for all pupils to learn - Treat the school building and school property with respect - Accept sanctions when given
+- To work to the best of their abilities - To treat other pupils and staff members with respect - In class, make it possible for all pupils to learn - Treat the school building and school property with respect - Accept the consequences of their choices when mistakes are made and demonstrate they are learning from them

-8. Rewards
+Rewards

+At Greystoke Primary School we place huge emphasis on a positive behaviour system and stress the importance of positivity first.
 Positive behaviour will be rewarded with:

-Rewards are:

-- Praising children - Smiles and visual encouragement - Giving stickers - ➤ Giving house points for especially good work which are then recorded by adding a coloured counter to the class collection jar.
+- Verbally praising children being very specific what we are praising them for - Smiles and visual encouragement - Giving stickers - Giving house points for especially good work or effort.
+These are then recorded by adding to the class tally chart.
 House Captains will count them every week and add them to the whole school chart.
-The House Captains will announce the results in assembly and each half term will organise a non-uniform day for the winning house. - ➤ Giving gold ticks for good behavior.
-When they have achieved 5 gold ticks they receive a star and when they get 10 stars they get a certificate during achievement assembly.
-Each half term any child who has accrued 10 stars will be rewarded with a hot chocolate with the headteacher - Give a good behaviour sticker at lunch which is the equivalent to a gold tick - Sharing good behaviour with parents on Marvellous Me - Sharing good behavior and work with the headteacher - ➤ When children achieve a whole week with less than two sanctions they have 15 minutes golden time on Friday.
+The House Captains will announce the results in assembly and each term will organise a non-uniform day for the house that has won on the most occasions each term.

+- A half termly head teacher commendation award for behavior which reflects any of our school values.
+Eg: kindness, determination, resilience, teamwork.
+Children will be presented with a certificate during achievement assembly.
+Each half term any child who has been awarded with this special accreditation will be rewarded with a hot chocolate with the headteacher on the last Friday of the term. - At lunchtime children will be given pom poms for good behaviour, eating all their lunch, being kind and helpful or being good friends.
+These are added to House Towers in the hall and the winning house get additional house points which are announced in achievement assembly. - Sharing good behavior and work with the deputy or headteacher

-9. Consequences
+8. Consequences